inivekin/abosa/abosa.typ

-may explicate ingrained reveal, congealing off-mark tensity wi boilerplate that could anneal, should I contain the burning white an nae melt intae slate carcass, so face o glass reflects starlight an nae the inbetween darkness.
+may explicate ingrained reveal, congealing off-mark tensity wi boilerplate that could anneal, such that I contain burning white an nae melt intae slate carcass, so face o glass reflects starlight an nae the inbetween darkness.